sumowll/BD4H-Bootcamp/web/spark-basic.md

 Spark context available as sc. scala>
 ```
-In Spark, we call the main entrance of a Spark program the driver.
+In Spark, we call the main entrance of a Spark program the **driver** and Spark distribute computation to **worker**s to compute.
 Here in the interactive shell, the Spark shell program is the driver.
+In above example we set the memory of driver program to 6GB as in local mode driver and worker are together.
 A driver program can access Spark through a `SparkContext` object, which represents a connection to a computing cluster.
 In the above interactive shell, `SparkContext` is already created for you as variable `sc`.
 You can input `sc` to see its type.
 ```
 scala> sc
 res0: org.apache.spark.SparkContext = org.apache.spark.SparkContext@27896d3b